Savvato

-Savvato (Greek: Σάββατο; English: Saturday) is the eighth studio album by popular Greek singer, Giorgos Mazonakis.
+Savvato (Greek: Σάββατο; English: Saturday) is the eighth studio album of the Greek singer Giorgos Mazonakis.
 It was released on 3 December 2003 by Heaven Music and became gold very soon, but after two months certified platinum, selling over 50,000 units.
 The album was written entirely by Phoebus who also produced it, and was his second collaboration with Phoebus after the 2 singles on Kita Me + Beat in 2002.